DataONEorg/hashstore-java/README.md

 HashStore is a Java package, and built using the [Maven](https://maven.apache.org/) build tool.

-To install `hashstore` locally, install Java and Maven on your local machine, and then install or build the package with `mvn install` or `mvn package`, respectively.
+To install `HashStore-java` locally, install Java and Maven on your local machine, and then install or build the package with `mvn install` or `mvn package`, respectively.

 We also maintain a parallel [Python-based version of HashStore](https://github.com/DataONEorg/hashstore).